rycus86/demo-site/src/res/specs/updates.md

 All other services are unaffected and continue to run as they did so far.

-This process is very basic at the moment but it does allow me to forget about *everything* needed to get my changes live - the only thing I have to do is `git push`.
+This process is very basic at the moment but it does allow me to forget about *everything* needed to get my changes live - the __only thing__ I have to do is `git push`.

+Now that we have our services up and running we should keep track of how they are doing.
+It is time to add some monitoring for the stack!